hamburger

 Salient Features of Indian Constitution UPSC

-Salient Features of Indian Constitution is one of the vital topics for the IAS Exam.
-Many questions have been asked about the topic in the UPSC Prelims and Mains.
+Aspirants must learn Salient Features of Indian Constitution UPSC topic which comes under the Polity section (GS II) of the UPSC Syllabus.
 You can learn about the key features of the Indian Constitution and all the related ones by going through the NCERT and Polity Books for UPSC.
-You can also solve the UPSC Question Papers to judge your preparation for the exam.

 Salient Features of Indian Constitution MCQs